 Bowen Therapy isa gentle soft tissue therapy that initiates the body’s innate healing capacity.
 Bowen Therapy consists of a series of precise rolling movements over muscles, fascia, tendons, nerves and ligaments.
 These moves are light and can be done through clothing.
 There are frequent and important pauses between each series of moves giving the body time to benefit from each.

-To read a case study of Bowen Therapy for low back pain and to get a better idea of how Bowen works read: Low Back Pain – Case Study.
+Below is a case study of Bowen Therapy for low back pain, which gives an idea of how Bowen works and how treatments progress

 To book your session